 By the end of our day and a half session, you will be able to:

-- Evaluate and expand your strategic relationships to include diverse colleagues and mentors to support your leadership goals, aspirations, and effectiveness.
+- Evaluate and expand your strategic relationships to include colleagues and mentors who support your leadership goals, aspirations, and effectiveness.